cssherry/instacation/README.md

 [Details][phase-one]

 ### Phase 2: Create Albums and Photos JSON API and Backbone Views (~2 days)
 I will create API routes for albums, then photos, while creating the corresponding Backbone models and collections to fetch the data from these routes.
+Filepicker will be implemented for uploading photos to the website.

 [Details][phase-two]

 ### Phase 3: Editing and Tagging Albums/Photos (~2.5 day)
-I will use Filepicker for uploading photos to the website.
-Then, a third party api (probably Google Places), will be used to tag albums with locations.
+A third party api (probably Google Places), will be used to tag albums with locations.
 Tagged locations will collect all the albums from that location and display them.

 [Details][phase-three]